The Museum Story

-Significant grant funding has been secured to complete the project and the Charity completed the design & build with Bideford-based museum specialists Myriad.
+Significant was secured to complete the project and the Charity completed the design & build with Bideford-based museum specialists Myriad.

 The museum has a 74-year lease on The Yard, an old railway building on the village’s Caen Street car park – it includes Braunton skate bowl and the site is owned by Braunton Parish Council.

 The Museum has also carried out community painting and planting projects in the last 12 months with local young people and families to help improve the area.
 It also provides the skate bowl as a free facility for everyone to use.